Controli-pl/Pipup-by-Controli/README.md

 ## Home Assistant integration
 Below are practical examples for the different features.
+# Of course, change the IP address to your correct one! (for Android TV and HA - for callback)

 ### Basic popup
 Simple JSON popup via rest_command: